arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

    This error occurs when the installation is interrupted before the Arduino IDE Tools Setup Wizard completes.

-   Restart the installation process and ensure that you allow the Setup Wizard to finish without interruption.
+   Restart the installation process and ensure you allow the Setup Wizard to finish without interruption.

-- **"Fatal eror during installation"**
+- **"Fatal error during installation"**

    This error typically appears when attempting to install the PLC IDE without an internet connection.

    Connect to the internet and try the installation again.
-The installer requires an active connection to download necessary components.
+The installer requires an active connection to download the necessary components.

 ---